USEPA/IntraCMS/ARCHITECTURE.md

 verified Drush Job.
 Because the artifact and Drush steps are identical to stage and only environment config differs, a green stage is a strong predictor of prod.
 After stage passes, the pipeline shows "blocked" - that is the ready-to-promote state.

+**Prerequisites:** the production resources must already be applied from the `intranetcms-k8s-resources` repo (namespace `cms-45-prod`, the EFS PVC, the `glcr-auth` pull secret, and the production GitLab agent) before a promotion can succeed.
+The TLS secret `tls-devsecops-shared-webapp` is provided by the platform (DSO), not by these repos' Terraform, so it must already exist in `cms-45-prod` with a certificate covering `prod.intranetcms-prod.aws.epa.gov`.

 ### Branch Strategy
 - `dev-container` → Development deployment